cjpritch/employee-tracker/README.md

 - [Technologies Used](#technologiesused)
 - [Demo](#demo)

 ### Description

-A command-line app used to simulate an internal database for a company to track employees, roles, and departments.
+A command-line application used to simulate an internal database for a company to track employees, roles, and departments.
+These areas can also be updated.

 ### Technologies Used

 - Javascript